Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

-Optical mapping was performed using up to $12$ high-speed CMOS cameras (acA720-520um, Basler, Germany), which were positioned around the imaging chamber on an optical table (TMC, USA).
+Multi-camera optical mapping was performed using 12 high-speed CMOS cameras (acA720-520um, Basler, Germany), which were positioned around the imaging chamber on an optical table (TMC, USA), see Figs.~\ref{fig:Setup}A,D) and \ref{fig:SupplementDepthMaps}A) and Supplementary Video \ref{video:SV2}.
 The cameras were aligned and fixed in place using articulator arms (Noga, Japan).
-The average angle between neighboring cameras was approx. $35-45^{\circ}$, as shown in Figs.~\ref{fig:Setup}-\ref{fig:Fig3}.
-The cameras produce 12-bit (dynamic range: $0$-$4\,096$) greyscale video images with a maximal spatial resolution of $720\stimes540$ pixels.
-Imaging was performed at speeds of $500\,\text{fps}$ with a spatial resolution of $440 \stimes 320$ pixels.
-The cameras were triggered using a signal generator (FY8300, FeelElec, China) to synchronize the video acquisition.
-Emission light was collected through machine vision lenses (3x CF8ZA-1s from below, 9x CF12ZA-1s horizontal, Fujinon, Japan) mounted onto each of the cameras together with long-pass emission filters (Dark Red \#29, Heliopan, Germany), which block green excitation light and transmit red and near-infrared fluorescent light.
-With the magnification of the lenses, the video images covered a field of view of about $4 \stimes 5 \,\text{cm}$ at working distances of about 10-15cm, see Fig.~\ref{fig:Setup}a).
-Green excitation light was provided by up to 40 high-power light-emitting diodes (Cree XLamp XP-E2 High Power LED Star Single 1 Up, 530nm center wavelength, USA), which were directed at the heart through the small LED-ports between the imaging windows of the imaging chamber, see Fig.~\ref{fig:Setup}a,e).
+The average angle between neighboring cameras was approx. \SI{40 \pm 10}{\degree}, as shown in Figs.~\ref{fig:Setup} and \ref{fig:SupplementCoverage}C).
+With 12 cameras, it is possible to achieve a sufficiently large overlap between the fields of view of the cameras, see Fig.~\ref{fig:SupplementCoverage}A), and dense coverage of the ventricular surface with at least 3 cameras observing one point simultaneously across the surface, see Fig.~\ref{fig:SupplementCoverage}B).
+The cameras produce 12-bit (dynamic range: 0-4,096 intensity counts) greyscale video images with a maximal spatial resolution of $720\times540$ pixels.
+Imaging was performed at speeds of $500\,\text{fps}$ with a spatial resolution of $440 \times 320$ pixels.
+The cameras were triggered using a signal generator (FY8300, FeelElec, China) and custom software to synchronize the video acquisition.
+Emission light was collected through machine vision lenses (3x CF8ZA-1s from below, 9x CF12ZA-1s horizontal, Fujinon, Japan) mounted onto each of the cameras together with emission filters, see next section.
+With the magnification of the lenses, the video images covered a field of view of about $4 \times 5 \,\text{cm}$ at working distances of about 10-15cm, see Fig.~\ref{fig:Setup}A,D).
 The videos from the cameras were streamed via USB onto a computer (AMD Ryzen Threadripper 3960X CPU, 2TB SSD working memory, Gigabyte Technology Co.
-TRX40 mainboard) using the 9 integrated USB ports and additional external USB hubs (10 Gbps, USB 3.2 Gen 2).
+TRX40 mainboard) using the 9 integrated USB ports and additional external USB hubs (10 Gbps, USB 3.2 Gen 2). \